jonlpersson/ed-latimore/site/_posts/2022-03-15-how-to-start-nofap.md

 7. How cold showers strengthen the mind
 8. The value of a meditation practice during your challenge

-{% include widgets/summary.html id="The-Freedom-Specialists" %}
+{% include widgets/summary.html id="Covenant-Eyes" %}

+​​​​​​

 ## Know your reason for starting